Download and print as a PDF (1MB pdf)

 Push back into breast tissue a little, and then gently compress the breast.You can move finger and thumb, around the breast so that you express all areas.
 Ask a member of staff to talk you through it.

 Do not be concerned if you do not see anything at first, just keep trying and it will come.
-To establish your milk supply, if baby is not feeding in the first 24 to 48 hours try to hand express for about 100 minutes in 24 hours.
+To establish your milk supply, if your baby is not fed in the first 24 to 48 hours try to hand express for 10-15 minutes every 2-3 hours.
 This sounds a lot, but if you hand express for five minutes every hour, you will be doing fine, and if you were able to do more, so much the better.

 Common breastfeeding concerns